The Colour of Darkness: Production

 According to Makwana, he got the initial idea of the story during a phone conversation with his father around the time of 2009 attacks on Indian students in Melbourne.
 His father's experiences of discrimination in India gave Makwana an idea to connect two tales and two countries.

 The film was shot in Melbourne and Gujarat.

 The film was inspired by Makwana's family's experience with the caste system of India, with his family being untouchables in Gujarat.

 Casting

-Makwana auditioned almost three hundred actresses before casting Vidhya Makan as Maria.
+Makwana auditioned almost three hundred actresses before casting Vidya Makan as Maria.
 The process took about two and half years.

 In Indian cast, Makwana used local people as well theatre artists from India for authenticity.

 Makwana recruited Pragyan Patra to sing for the film after seeing her sing on the reality show "Voice of India."
 According to Patra, she initially auditioned for Makwana via a WhatsApp recording.

 Then-Australian senator Derryn Hinch was recruited to play a politician in the film.